Boardroom 2030

 Stephanie Schorp, Comites GmbH

-“We need a more advanced form of supervision.
+“We need a more advanced form of corporate governance.
 The transformation does not stop at the supervisory board either.”

 Julia Ledermann